 - These are super easy, no-bake treats.
 And not that they’re anything close to healthy, at least the cereal is fortified with vitamins and minerals, so a Rice Krispie Treat is not the worst confection to pack in a lunch box.

 And while we’re at it, why not make them super special????
 Add some caramel sauce, then some chopped candy.
 Now we’re talkin’.
 That first week back to school is stressful for parents and kids, so why not offer something extra special like these Caramel Rolo Rice Krispie Treats to share the love.

-- PRO-Tip: Use fresh marshmallow so they will melt perfectly.
+- PRO-Tip: Use fresh marshmallows so they will melt perfectly.

-- Freeze any chocolate add-ins so they don’t melt when stiring them into the warm krispie treat mixture.
+- PRO-Tip: Freeze any chocolate add-ins so they don’t melt when stirring them into the warm Krispie treat mixture.

 - Make sure you grease your pan well or line it with non-stick foil to prevent sticking.

 - Use a smaller pan for even thicker RKTs.

 - PRO-Tip: Grease your hands or use a square of wax paper to help you pat the Rice Krispie mixture into the pan.

 - Add extra marshmallows if you want an extra soft, gooey result.